tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/README.md

-# Complex-Question-Answering-Evaluation-of-ChatGPT
+# Complex-question-answering-evaluation-of-GPT-family
-Evaluation of ChatGPT as a Question Answering System for Answering Complex Questions

-A framework for detailed evaluation of the ability of ChatGPT and similar large-scale language models to answer complex questions.
+Can ChatGPT Replace Traditional KBQA Models?
+An In-depth Analysis of the Question Answering Performance of the GPT LLM Family

 This repository is a subproject of [KSESEU](https://github.com/KSESEU).

-If you use the code, please cite the following paper:

-**Evaluation of ChatGPT as a Question Answering System for Answering Complex Questions**  [[Arxiv]](https://arxiv.org/abs/2303.07992)

----
+A framework for detailed evaluation of the ability of ChatGPT and similar large language models to answer complex questions.

+We have released the answers of chatgpt and other models to a total of 194,782 questions across 8 datasets, including multiple languages in [Datasets we publish](answers_from_LLMs).

 This repository is mainly contributed  by [Yiming Tan](https://github.com/tan92hl), [Dehai Min](https://github.com/ZhishanQ), [Yu Li](https://github.com/liyu19980601), [Wenbo Li](https://github.com/zhexuezhujiu), [Nan Hu](https://github.com/HuuuNan), Guilin Qi.